Live Streaming and Virtual Meetings: What’s the Difference?

 Live streaming is helpful for those who have large audiences who want to watch what’s happening in real-time, but do not need to contribute–think about it as watching a football game from home.
 Many houses of worship these days are choosing this option so their parishioners can feel connected to services and participate from home.
 Theater groups, zoos, and celebrities are taking advantage of live streaming options to share with their fans.

-You have enough to worry about right now, and struggling with an ineffective or complicated setup shouldn’t be on that list.
+You have enough to worry about right now.
+Struggling with an ineffective or complicated setup shouldn’t be on that list.
 If you need to enhance your live streaming and unified communication offerings, give us a call.
-We can talk you through what you need and work with you to ensure your technology is reliable and easy to use.
+We can talk you through what you need.
+We will work with you to ensure your technology is reliable and easy to use.